 As a funeral director, it’s important to remember that, while you sell cremations and memorial services, you must offer your families more than these services.
 When a funeral service is complete, your job is not done.
 Aftercare services refer to any actions taken to assist families in recovering from the trauma of loss after a memorial or cremation.
 Not only will aftercare provide healing to families, but it will also establish a relationship with them.

 The goal with aftercare is to walk a fine line between compassion and salesmanship.
 This can be accomplished with a simple email or letter.
 Naturally, you don’t want to email a family a week after their funeral with a 50% off coupon for their next arrangements.
 Instead, you can contact them to express your condolences and provide contact information for grief counseling or other related services.
 By letting a family know you are looking out for their best interests, you’ll cultivate trust in your working relationship.

 Entering the death care profession can be a daunting task.
 Even those who have worked in it for years often feel as though they’ve plateaued or burnt out.
 You should never be afraid to reach out to other experts in our space––or even your teammates––to get new ideas and connect with the community.
 There is also professional help you can seek.

 Johnson Consulting Group specializes in the funeral business.
-In addition to the brokerage and accounting services, they also offer consulting services.
+In addition to being funeral home brokers, JCG also provides accounting and consulting services.
 Through interviews, conversations, and background analyses, they’ll assess the way your business is working and help you develop a strategic plan for the future, one that includes both revenue goals and the overall wellbeing of your staff.Never Stop Growing